getgrav/grav-learn/pages/03.themes/02.theme-tutorial/docs.md

 ## Step 2 - Add Bootstrap

+!!!
+Grav has a handy Plugin called "Bootstrapper" which automatically loads the Bootstrap CSS and JS for us.
+For demonstration purposes, however, we'll manually load Bootstrap in our theme, so this explanation can be used to load other frameworks too.

 Of course, to create a Bootstrap theme, we must actually include Bootstrap in our theme.

-In this tutorial, we will use the latest version available (at the time of writing latest version is **v3.2.0**) so you will need to [download the Bootstrap distribution package](http://getbootstrap.com/getting-started/#download).
+In this tutorial, we will use the latest version available (at the time of writing latest version is **v3.3.6**) so you will need to [download the Bootstrap distribution package](http://getbootstrap.com/getting-started/#download).
 This package includes the essential bits needed to use the framework.

 !!!!
 Be sure to download the regular version labeled "Compiled and minified CSS, JavaScript, and fonts.
 No docs or original source files are included."

 Next **unzip** the package you downloaded into a temporary location.
 You should see **3 folders**: `css`, `fonts`, and `js`.
 Copy the contents of each of these folders into the similarly-named folders you just created in your theme.

 ```
-bootstrap
+mytheme
 ├── css
 │   ├── bootstrap-theme.css
 │   ├── bootstrap-theme.css.map